Ziyad-Almuzainy/ZiyadAlmuzainy/README.md

 **`Electrical Engineer`**

-Simulation, modeling and design of systems using MATLAB in the field of electrical engineering as well as the practice and development of my data science skills with Python.
+Simulation, modeling and design of systems using MATLAB in the field of electrical engineering, as well as the practice and development of my data science skills using Python.

 ---